75team/gitpress/docs/1-gitpress.md

 ### *template*

-`template` property set the layout of the website, now the only valid value of this property is `"default"`.
+`template` property set the layout of the website, now the only valid value of this property is `"default" and "slate"`.

 Want to use this property to change your website layout?
 See: [Setting Website's Layout](~docs/2-website-layouts.md)